DirectRTX/Simple-Ad-Network/README.md

 <b>Page Rule #1 -</b> Passes along your publisher's Fallback URL whenever they've entered one.
 <b>Page Rule #2 -</b> Automatically enters your Fallback URL whenever a publisher doesn't set their own.
-<b>Page Rule #3 -</b> Catches all traffic that doesn't include a publisher's ID number and sends it to redirect (100% profit for you).
+<b>Page Rule #3 -</b> Catches all traffic that doesn't include a publisher's ID number and redirects it.